-Applicants must hold an appropriate Hons degree that includes at least two full courses in Epidemiology and two full courses in Biostatistics.
-The University of Pretoria's BSc Hons Epidemiology and Biostatistics programme is designed to fill these requirements.
-Applicants are expected to have an aggregate mark of at least 60% for their Hons level coursework.
+Applicants must hold an appropriate Honours degree that includes at least two full courses in Epidemiology and two full courses in Biostatistics.
+The University of Pretoria's BSc Honours Epidemiology and Biostatistics programme is designed to address these requirements.
+Applicants are expected to have an aggregate mark of at least 60% for their Honours level coursework.

-Alternatively, applicants who have passed at least two modules in Biostatistics (introduction and intermediate) and two modules in Epidemiology (introduction and intermediate) elsewhere, or as parts of other programmes, will be considered for the MSc programme, provided they also hold at least an Honours degree.
-The MBChB and BVet Sci and Dentistry degrees are considered to be Honours degree equivalents.
+Alternatively, applicants who have passed at least two modules in Biostatistics (introduction and intermediate) and two modules in Epidemiology (introduction and intermediate) elsewhere, or as part of other programmes, will be considered for the MSc Epidemiology and Biostatistics programme, provided they also hold at least an Honours degree.
+The MBChB and BVet Sci and Dentistry degrees are considered to be Honours degree equivalents by the South African Council for Higher Education.